Convocation Hall: Architecture

 Convocation Hall is an important University landmark, designed by one of Toronto's most prominent and prolific firms.
-Architect Frank Darling of Darling and Pearson was influenced by the Edwardian Baroque revival in architecture.
+Architect Frank Darling of Darling and Pearson was influenced by the Sorbonne theatre in Paris and Edwardian Baroque revival in architecture.
 There is an emphasis on principles of proportion, symmetry, geometry and uniformity of parts while accepting a freer use of classical forms common to the period.
 The Hall's radial design enhances its graduation assembly experience and for some conveys messages of centrality and inclusiveness.
 The purpose of the radial form was to make Convocation Hall both the metaphorical and physical centre of the expanding University and to anchor a newly rationalized campus layout.

 Convocation Hall's circular mass is emphasized by its shallow copper-clad dome and its curved entablature, supported by two-storey unfluted Ionic order porticos.
 A large glass oculus allows natural lighting into the centre of the large hall beneath.
 Supporting the dome are arched structural ribs which are connected by smaller arched bays between the balcony seating on the third floor of the Hall.
 Main exterior materials are two tones of buff brick, limestone and copper.

-With a seating capacity of 1,731, Convocation Hall comprises four storeys, including two main seating floors.
+With a seating capacity of 1731, Convocation Hall comprises four storeys, including two main seating floors.
 Attached in the rear of Convocation Hall are an examination hall that formerly served as exhibition space, and Simcoe Hall (also designed by Darling), which houses the university's executive offices.
+Because of the auditorium's curved shape, there are five different sizes of seats used throughout which were made mostly from locally sourced maple wood, with cushions that were originally stuffed with horse hair.
+Each of the original seats has a unique wire rack underneath which were used to store attendee's top hats.
+On stage during convocation, two special chairs used by the chancellor and president of the University are made of timber from the wrecked USS Scorpion, an American schooner captured by the British on Lake Huron in 1814.